nau/lasca-compiler/README.md

 - syntactic sugar is ok
 - annotations (Java-style)
+- annotation-based extensions, like visibility (@private, public by default)
+	- nope
-- annotation-based extensions, like visibility (@private, public by default) Consider private by default, bc adding public function to a package may require full source recompilation.
+    - Consider private by default, bc adding public function to a package may require full source recompilation.
 If it is.
-- macro-based extensions.
+- macro-based extensions?
 - implicits?
 (Scala/Haskell/Idris)
 - implicit macro?
 (Scala)
 - import features (Scala-like)